natanrolnik/natanrolnik-blog/_posts/2019-04-01-ProtocolsWithObjcFunctions.md

 tags: []
 ---

 Since Swift's introduction, a lot was covered about Protocol Oriented Programming (aka POP).
 In contrast to Object Oriented design, which is based in inheritance, POP allows your objects and types to "wear many hats".
-Instead of making an object inherit functions from its superclass(es), using protocols can make it more flexible and modular by implementing a protocols methods.
+Instead of making an object inherit functions from its superclass(es), using protocols can make it more flexible and modular by implementing a protocol's methods.

 Swift 2 introduced a huge factor in favor of using protocols: default implementation.
 Let's start with an example. `ScrollRefreshable` will make it easier to add a `UIRefreshControl` to our `UIScrollView`s and handle the refresh action.